Noam-Dori/dynamica/README.md

 ```

 * The callback of the dynamic_reconfigure requires a custom data-type per configuration.
 This is problematic, especially if you want dynamic parameters like vectors.
-  Dynamica uses ``DDMap`` as its parameter container, which is generic and can work over multiple config types (and therefore can handle vectors)
+  Dynamica uses ``ParamMap`` as its parameter container, which is generic and can work over multiple config types (and therefore can handle vectors)

   This also changes the way to access these parameters.
-  ``DDMap`` is actually a map from string to a pointer to the generic parameter used with the parameter generator.
+  ``ParamMap`` is actually a map from string to a pointer to the generic parameter used with the parameter generator.
-  This allows you to use all functions ``std::map`` provides, and regardless, Dynamica has additional API that could be used on ``DDMap`` objects,
+  This allows you to use all functions ``std::map`` provides, and regardless, Dynamica has additional API that could be used on ``ParamMap`` objects,
   such as ``dynamica::get`` and ``dynamica::at``.

   The generic interface no longer gives you a specific primitive value, but rather an instance of ``dynamica::Value``,